 It was late on a Sunday night when I went over to Crystal’s house to chat about her research.
 She’s always up late though.
 I’m convinced she’s some sort of mutant superhuman.
 That’s the only logical explanation as to how she successfully maintains such a hectic schedule; her career in medicine, counseling and research, raising two young children, all while volunteering for countless boards and outreach programs within the Baltimore community.
 Crystal C. Watkins, M.D., Ph.D. is the director of The Memory Clinic and assistant professor of psychiatry and behavioral sciences at Johns Hopkins University School of Medicine.
 Her background is grounded in neuroscience and she’s currently focused on treating geriatric patients, many of whom have been battling addiction for decades.
 I was especially curious to hear Crystal’s professional angle because, like me, she’s personally familiar with the antagonist of this story.
 She’s closely connected with a bloodline that’s shared an intimate relationship with Addiction.
 Like my parents, Crystal’s aunt and uncle met at an AA meeting.

 According to Crystal, research shows that one’s propensity for addiction is a convoluted issue.
 Genetics and environment play equally strong roles.
 Despite the negative connotation associated with people with addictive personalities, Crystal explains how it’s just like temperament.
-Just as some people are more likely to outgoing and talkative, others might be innately introverted and shy.
+Just as some people are more likely to be outgoing and talkative, others might be innately introverted and shy.
 When it comes to addictive personalities, science shows causation connected to the reinforcement pathway in the brain’s reward system.
 Researchers at the University of Colorado Boulder note that, “The reward pathway evolved to promote activities that are essential to the survival of the human race as well as other mammals.”
 Drug and alcohol abuse, which stimulate that part of the brain, can lead to addiction in people whose personalities are more reward-driven.

 Crystal explains that these are types of people especially affected by feelings and, therefore, more prone to give in to instant gratification.
 It’s what drives them.
 These are the worlds’ romantics.
 The artists.
 The whimsical dreamers.
 The most empathetic feelers.
 The utterly heartbroken grievers.
 People with this “personality trait” are hyper-focused on living in the present versus those with the delayed-gratification mentality: logical, pragmatic thinkers that tend to be planners offsetting temporary bliss in exchange for long-term goals.